heptarch/heptarch.github.io/drafts/demon.md

 "Are you Ashmedai?"

 "Ha!
-Are you Ellen Watson?"
+Are you Ellen Watson?
+Or a scone?"

 <p align="center">
   ⁂